Four tips to sensible weight loss – smarter and healthier

 - Get creative about more exercise.
 Adding more exercise to your lifestyle doesn’t have to include a gym membership.
 You can increase your exercise level by changing how much you move around and how you do it.
 Take the stairs, alternate sitting and standing, walk more, maybe even try dancing in your living room.
 The Our Clinic Exersmart program can help you figure out your current exercise level and how to safely increase it based on your state of health and your goals.

 A visit with the Our Clinic dietitian can help you put a strong plan together to assist you reaching your weight loss goal.
-Adding Lipo Laser therapy can deliver some quick inch loss so you feel you’re making headway.

 Learn more about the Our Clinic Weight Loss program by calling 519-937-1881.